 The Cube sports an Ethernet port straight out of the box if you prefer to hardwire your Internet connection rather than use your home WiFi.
 This, of course, can make for more efficient streaming, but by today’s standards tends to be more relevant for 4K streaming.

-If your TV doesn’t support 4K, this isn’t an issue, but if you do want 4K resolution you will need the Fire TV Cube or the Fire Stick 4K.
+If your TV doesn’t support 4K, this isn’t an issue, but if you do want 4K resolution you will need the Fire TV Cube or one of the 4K Fire Stick models.
 If your Wifi can’t keep up with the 4K streaming, then you’ll need to utilize the Ethernet connection built into the Fire TV Cube.
 If you do decide to purchase a Fire Stick 4K, you’ll then possibly want to grab an Ethernet adapter for it.

 The Fire TV Cube also has an Alexa Smart Speaker built into its base, so if you don’t already own an Amazon Echo you kind of have 2 purchases in one.

 The Chromecast uses the “dongle” approach like the Fire Stick instead of being a stand-alone unit like the Fire TV Box.
-It is a slightly larger design than the Fire Stick and they utilized that to include an Ethernet Port.
+It is a slightly larger design than the Fire Stick, but its contemporary design makes up for that.
+Regardless, it can stay tucked behind the TV in most cases.

-Unlike previous versions, the Chromecast with Google TV does have a remote its own remote.
+Unlike previous versions, the Chromecast with Google TV does have its own remote.
 This is a step up from having to control everything from your phone or tablet using the Google Home App and integration from 3rd party supported apps.

 Apple TV 4K